AdobeDocs/analytics.en/help/components/segmentation/segmentation-workflow/seg-publish.md

 ## View the segment in [!DNL Adobe Target]

-The **[!UICONTROL Publish this segment to the CX Enterprise]** allows the segment to be available within the Adobe Target's custom audience library.
+The **[!UICONTROL Publish this segment to the Experience Cloud]** allows the segment to be available within the Adobe Target's custom audience library.
 A segment created in Analytics or Audience Manager can be used for activities in Target.
 For example, you can create campaign activities based on Analytics conversion metrics and audience segments created in Analytics.

 In Adobe Target:

 1. Select **[!UICONTROL Audiences]**.
-1. On the **[!UICONTROL Audiences]** page, locate the audience sourced from the [!DNL CX Enterprise].
+1. On the **[!UICONTROL Audiences]** page, locate the audience sourced from CX Enterprise.
 These audiences are available for use in [!DNL Target] activities.

    ![Target audiences](assets/target-audiences.png)